sumatrapdfreader/sumatrapdf/src/ucrt/readme.txt

    other useful code
  - Visual Studio crt code is included under Vc\crt\src directory.
 Useful for figuring out some things
+ - http://www.openrce.org/articles/full_view/23 has some info that might be helpful figuring out what 'eh vector constructor iterator' is and how to implement it

 TODO
 ----